 - Stimulants (meth, cocaine, amphetamines)

 When a person loses their insurance, loses access to FDA-regulated drugs, or is unable to find a drug without harmful side effects, they may look elsewhere for relief.
 People struggling with depression may develop problems with substance use in attempts to self-medicate.
-At Crestview we offer drug rehab programs to help treat many types of mental health concerns, including treatment for bipolar disorder, depression, and substance use disorder.
+At Crestview, we offer programs to help treat many types of mental health concerns, including:

 Anticonvulsant medications like gabapentin and allergy medications like Benadryl can also cause problems when used repetitively or in combination with other drugs.
 It is easy for people struggling with depression or anxiety to spiral out of control when it comes to drug use.
 While some medications effectively treat anxiety and depression without harmful side effects, it can be difficult to determine how an individual will react to a certain medication or combination of medications.